Shk-Haseeb/Shk-Haseeb/README.md

 ## HELLO!

 ### About Me
-I am a data-driven problem solver passionate about building intelligent systems and impactful software.
-Currently pursuing my Master's in Data Science, I blend **machine learning**, **full stack development**, and **data visualization** to create end-to-end solutions.

-- Exploring **Machine Learning, Deep Learning, and NLP**
-- Building **Interactive Web Apps** with React & Node.js
-- Analyzing data using **Python, SQL, and Big Data tools**
-- Enthusiastic about **AI applications and scalable tech**
+I am a Master’s student in Data Science who loves working with data to solve real-world problems.
+I enjoy combining machine learning, web development, and data visualization to build projects from start to finish.
+Right now, I am exploring Transformers, deep learning, and NLP through my coursework.
+Outside of classes, I enjoy sports and hiking, and I am also working on a few personal projects.

 #### Take a look at my LinkedIn for a quick overview of my work and academic background!
 ---

-### Skills & Technologies
+### Skills & Tools

 **Languages**: Python, JavaScript, R, SQL, HTML
 **Web Development**: React, Node.js, GraphQL, TypeScript